port-labs/port-docs/docs/complete-use-cases/full-kubernetes-exporter.md

 ### Updating the exporter using Github Workflows

 You can keep your exporter `config.yaml` up to date using a Github Workflow.
 On change, we want the `config.yaml` to update in your cluster.
-This can be achieved using this workflow:
+This can be achieved the following workflow:

 ```yaml showLineNumbers
 name: Update K8s Exporter